 Random Acts of Kindness for kids or adults shouldn’t be reserved for special times of the year such as the holidays.
 The Bible says we are always to let our light shine before men!
-As a family, may we make random acts of kindness something we work into our lives year round habit.
+As a family, may we make random acts of kindness something we work into our lives year-round habit?
 Teach kids to share God’s love through acts of kindness and service.

 If the neighbor agrees to allow your children to cut the grass, you can provide them with the supplies.
 Not only is it beneficial to the neighbor, but it teaches your children the importance of hard work.
 They will feel good about doing something for someone else.

-Besides helping the neighbor by cutting their grass, you can have your children offer to help with groceries.
+Offer to Help a Neighbor With Their Groceries – Besides helping the neighbor by cutting their grass, you can have your children offer to help with groceries.
 If you see someone on your block struggling to carry their heavy items in, you and your children can assist that person.
 Lending a helping hand is a fantastic way to show kindness to another person.
 The person who receives help with their groceries will be glad to have someone there for them when they need it.

 You can encourage this random act of kindness by having each child say one thing they like about their sibling.
 After each person has a turn, you can complement each of the kids to put a smile on their faces.
 You may then encourage them to compliment others at school.

-Show your children that there is nothing wrong with helping those who are less unfortunate.
+Volunteer at a Homeless Shelter – Show your children that it is of great benefit to help those who are less fortunate.
 You can sign up to volunteer at the homeless shelter with the kids.
 Your children will learn that not everyone has the same luxuries as others.
 They will feel good seeing how grateful people at the shelter are when they have a hot meal.